 Ideally, most barbell pads on the market will have an overall thickness of anywhere between 3/4 inches (1.9 cm) to 2.1 inches (5.3 cm).

-The ergonomic design in a hip thrust barbell pad is all about allowing you to place the barbell comfortably while exercising.
+The ergonomic design in a hip thrust barbell pad allows you to place the barbell comfortably while exercising.

-Ideally, most barbell pads should have balanced length and thickness, so that it doesn’t feel too bulky or thin, which are both undesirable.
+Ideally, most barbell hip pads should have balanced length and thickness so that it doesn’t feel too bulky or thin, which are both undesirable.

-Moreover, a versatile barbell pad that works for various exercises, such as hip thrusts, squats, and bench press, and lunges, should keep your body contours in mind throughout all of these exercises.
+Moreover, a versatile hip thrust cushion that works for various exercises, such as hip thrusts, squats, bench presses, and lunges, should keep your body contours in mind throughout these exercises.

 Most barbells will have a middle groove that allows the barbell to sit comfortably on your neck during squats and lunges while outlining the thickest parts for hip thrusts.

 There are various ways to secure or attach the pad to a barbell.
 The choice here depends mainly on the amount of weight you’re going to lift rather than opting for a hassle-free design.

 Ideally, if you do hip thrusts casually and don’t add a lot of weight to your barbell, you might want to consider a lightweight design, such as the quick slip one.